rhuangabrielsantos/dots-game/README.md

 yarn install
 ```

+4. Create project in Firebase with google authentication and realtime database
+5. Copy que .env.copy to .env and add environment variables
-4. Run the following command to run the game:
+6. Run the following command to run the game:

 ```
 yarn start
 ```

-5. Enjoy!
+7. Enjoy!

 ## Next steps